HaugrNet/eds/README.md

 ### Code Quality

-Code quality if very important, which is why testing & quality checks are very important.
+Code quality is important, which is why testing and quality checks are crucial.
 Unfortunately, with version 2.0, it is time to consider alternatives to FitNesse & Coverity from Synopsis, since neither supports Java 21.

 The code is checked against as many analysis tools as possible.
-The final code must have 0 issues of any kind - before it is considered ready to be submitting into the main repository.
+The final code must have zero issues of any kind before it is considered ready to be submitted into the main repository.

 ### Documentation

 Documentation of code is also important, having silly comments is meaningless, but often it helps to add inline comments to explain intentions and reasoning for choices made.
-Commenting out code is banned, if it is commented out, it is meaningless and should be removed.
+Commenting on code is banned, if it is commented out, it is meaningless and should be removed.

 ## Software License